 More recently, the team have added recognition to the platform, allowing for colleagues to celebrate and thank each other without the boundaries which previously prevented peer-to-peer and cross functional ‘in the moment’ recognition.

 To make the user journey even more seamless, the platform uses single sign-on, so that employees’ shares and pension accounts could be accessed via the same platform that houses their benefits, eliminating the need for them to remember numerous login details.
 Switching M&S’s existing tech financing and cycle to work schemes to Reward Gateway’s SmartTech™ and Cycle to Work products also allowed employees to choose and begin using these benefits at any time of the year, rather than biannually.

 When the team launched discounts and wellbeing initiatives on My Choices in January 2019, they saw 6,800 registrations in just 10 days – at that time, this equated to almost 10% of M&S’s workforce.
 In February, 11,200 employees registered to see their new and improved benefits, and there were a further 6,800 registrations in March.

-Nine months after its launch, just under 50% of M&S’s workforce are now registered and are actively using My Choices every day.
+Eighteen months after its launch, 72% of M&S’s workforce are now registered and are actively using My Choices every day.

-The platform’s holiday buying benefit has seen an increase in uptake of 20% on last year, with 10,951 applications.
-Since switching their tech financing and cycle to work schemes to Reward Gateway’s Cycle to Work and SmartTech™ products and allowing colleagues to start using these benefits at any time, the team has seen a total of 227 Cycle to Work orders and a total of 2,637 SmartTech™ orders to date.
+Since switching their tech financing and cycle to work schemes to Reward Gateway’s Cycle to Work and SmartTech™ products and allowing colleagues to start using these benefits at any time, the team has seen a total of 249 Cycle to Work orders and a total of 4,637 SmartTech™ orders to date, totalling £2.5 million.
 There has been uptake for both benefits every month since launching, and employees have said that they love the flexibility and choice that they offer.